 Numerous engineered alternatives have looked at the varying extent of fill required to correct the Runway 10-28 RSA.
-All of the following alternatives provide a runway with an acceptable RSA, but have varying affects to adjacent land uses and have additional constructability considerations.
+All of the following alternatives provide a runway with an acceptable RSA but have varying affects to adjacent land uses and have additional constructability considerations.
 Note that these alternatives are specific to the Runway 10-28 ends; no feasible action alternative to the minimal mid-runway fill is proposed for that location and it will be carried forward for full analysis.

 Fill Entire Standard RSA.
-This alternative (500 feet wide for 1,000 feet at each runway end) is constrained at the Runway 10 end by the location of the landfill (i.e., extending a 500-foot RSA for a full 1,000 feet would require fill be placed on top of the existing landfill), which risks potentially impacting the integrity of the landfill.
-Due to slope requirements outside of the 500-foot width, it would also require the existing Lebanon Road/Highway 885 and rail tunnel be extended and the acquisition of properties at this location.
-At the Runway 28 end, a tunnel for Lebanon Church Road would be required involving further substantial cost and property acquisition.
+This alternative (500 feet wide for 1,000 feet at each runway end) is constrained beyond the Runway 10 end by the location of the landfill (i.e., extending a 500-foot RSA for a full 1,000 feet would require fill be placed on top of the existing landfill).
+In addition, there is an area of existing deficient nonstandard grading that runs parallel to the northside of the Runway 10 end.
+This area begins immediately north of the Runway 10 end and runs east approximately 980 feet.
+This area is approximately 40 feet wide from the RSA boundary (approximately 65 feet from the Airport property line) and has a sloped drop of approximately 40 feet in elevation.
+Correcting this area of deficient nonstandard grading would require construction of an approximately 980-foot long by 40-foot-high retaining wall.
+Due to slope requirements outside of the standard RSA width of 500 feet, it would require the acquisition of properties beyond the Airport boundary and extension of the existing Lebanon Road/Highway 885 and rail tunnel.

+At the Runway 28 end, a tunnel for Lebanon Church Road would be required, involving further substantial cost and property acquisition.
 As this alternative would cost considerably more, introduce a number of constructability challenges, and have greater potential environmental and land use impacts than the Proposed Project, it was dismissed from further consideration.